 2. Liability (Fault) Can Be Disputed

 You may think that the other driver was clearly at fault, but that person and their insurance company may later challenge your version – or place all the blame on you.
-It is important to capture as much information as possible after an accident.
+It is essential to capture as much information as possible after an accident.

 - Do not admit fault or discuss fault with the other driver.
 Your words, however well-intentioned, can be used against you.
 Your eventual compensation could be reduced by any percentage of fault that is later assigned to you.